jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Bugfix: The routing list is recalculated on package re-submission
 - Bugfix: Track sequence number usage and prevent duplicate use
 - Bugfix: Fixed handling of null tuples in SpatialIndexReader
+- Bugfix: Fixed detection of the zookeeper client in GUI

 ### Version 0.4.1 (Stable) - 02.02.2018
 - New Feature: Implemented the spatial join operation